Animal Logic (band): Formation and initial tour

-In 1987 Stewart Copeland was working on the opera Holy Blood and Crescent Moon and found himself missing pop music.
+In 1987 Stewart Copeland was working on the opera Holy Blood and Crescent Moon and found himself missing playing drums.
 Along with bassist Stanley Clarke, he decided to form a band centered around a female singer.
 They found Deborah Holland after an extensive search, having received her tape from publisher Dan Howell.
 Andy Summers, Copeland's former bandmate in the Police, played guitar.

 In November 1987, they embarked on a short tour of Brazil under the band name Rush Hour.
 The tour ended in 1988.
-Summers was concerned about being a music group that would attract so many comparisons to the Police, so he quit the band after the tour ended in order to promote his solo works.
+Summers was concerned about being in a music group with Copeland as it would inevitably attract comparisons to The Police, so he quit the band after the tour ended and returned to his solo works.

 Animal Logic album (1989)

 Copeland and Clarke financed the recording of the band's debut album, and began showcasing for labels.
 They eventually signed with I.R.S.
 Records, which was headed by Miles Copeland.

 The band adopted the name Animal Logic after Miles Copeland misheard the lyrics on a punk band's song as "Animal logic!
 Animal logic!".
 The band thought Animal Logic described their music perfectly.
 After being sued for using the name of a well-known band in the Washington, D.C. area, they bought the rights to use the name.

-The album cover depicting three dalmatians was a rejected cover for the Police greatest hits album Every Breath You Take: The Singles.
-Stewart Copeland liked it so much that he had hung it on the wall of his studio in England, and when Miles told him about the name Animal Logic, Stewart volunteered it as the cover for the debut album.

 Miles Copeland envisioned recruiting a well-known guitar player to record the album.
 He arranged a recording session with Joe Walsh of The Eagles fame, but he did not arrive at the studio.
 Michael Thompson, who had previously played in a cover band with Deborah Holland, was called in to salvage the session and played on the song "Spy In The House Of Love".
 Thompson was offered a spot in Animal Logic, but he declined as he was just about to release his own album, Michael Thompson Band, for Geffen Records.
 Thompson did commit to playing on the rest of the album, as well as a three week tour of Asia.
 The album Animal Logic was released in 1989 on I.R.S.
 Records in North America, and Virgin Records in other territories.

 A promotional music video for "Spy in the House of Love" was released to MTV.
 The band performed "Spy in the House of Love" on Late Night with David Letterman on November 10, 1989, accompanied by members of Paul Shaffer and the World's Most Dangerous Band.